willdgit/webs.js/README.md

 An embeddable particle system library that provides a clean API for creating interactive particle animations in web applications.

-`webs.js` is the first npm public release of my original **webs** project after a complete rework.
+`webs.js` is the first public release of my original **webs** project after a complete rework.
 You can view a demo of that original project [here](https://willdgit.github.io/webs/).

 ## Install & Quick Start